-AustralianSuper applies the following approach to voting on ASX shares in these portfolios:
+AustralianSuper applies the following approach to voting on ASX-listed shares in these portfolios:

-- Our decision is based on what is considered to be in the best financial interests of members, which may differ from proxy advisor recommendations.
-While we may consider advice from the Australian Council of Superannuation Investors (ACSI) and, where relevant, recommendations provided by CGI Glass Lewis, we ultimately make our own voting decisions. - The Fund will often engage with companies in advance of voting and will seek to do so for material contentious issues.
+Our decision is based on what is considered to be in the best financial interests of members, which may differ from proxy advisor recommendations.
+While we may consider advice from the Australian Council of Superannuation Investors (ACSI) and, where relevant, recommendations provided by CGI Glass Lewis, we ultimately make our own voting decisions.

+- The Fund will often engage with companies in advance of voting.
 In the case of the Fund voting against the recommendation of the company, we will be open to further information for consideration from engagement. - Where shares held in these portfolios are also held in other portfolio types as listed in section 3.3, all shares will be voted in line with the approach outlined in this section.